-- There shall be only be one (1) TMGB for every telecommunication building and if used to extend as a supplementary grounding bus then it shall have a two connection points.
+- c) There shall be only be one (1) TMGB for every telecommunication building and if used to extend as a supplementary grounding bus then it shall have a two connection points.
 Also, the location of the TMGB must be identified on building drawings and equipment layout plans. - d) A direct bonding of telecommunications equipment to the building grounding system shall not permitted.
-The TMGB is the Single Point Ground of grounding connection for the telecommunications equipment, as well with the DC power connectivity.

-The electrical (AC) master ground busbar shall not be direct connected to the TMGB, refer to Figure 3.
+The TMGB is the Single Point Ground of grounding connection for the telecommunications equipment, as well with the DC power connectivity. - Note: The electrical (AC) master ground busbar shall not be direct connected to the TMGB, refer to Figure 3. - e) The TMGB shall be divided to the following zones (Figure 4).

-- The TMGB shall be divided to the following zones (Figure 4). - P surge producers (such as interior radio equipment including cable trays that are connected to radio equipment, Cable Shield/Cable Vault Ground Bar and MDF/Entrance Cable Protector Ground Bar) - surge absorbers (both ground leads coming from the A opposite sides of the ground grid) - N non-isolated equipment (DC Power system positive return bus, computer floor, communication racks and cable trays) - Ι isolated equipment (electronic switching equipment and transmission systems and terminal Equipment)
+P: surge producers (such as interior radio equipment including cable trays that are connected to radio equipment, Cable Shield/Cable Vault Ground Bar and MDF/Entrance Cable Protector Ground Bar)

+A: surge absorbers (both ground leads coming from the opposite sides of the ground grid)

+Next Revision: 28 November 2024 Protection for Telecommunications Facilities

+N: non-isolated equipment (DC Power system positive return bus, computer floor, communication racks and cable trays)

+I: isolated equipment (electronic switching equipment and transmission systems and terminal Equipment)

-These zones shall be permanently labeled on the TMGB and on the building drawings.
+These zones shall be permanently marked (stenciled) on the TMGB (sticker labelling not permitted) and on the building drawings (written off as).

-Commentary Notes:

-- 1. The isolated equipment zone must be placed as far away as possible from the surge producer zone. - 2.
-The used of PANI zoning was intended for administrative purposes for easy identifications a) Conductor shall be an insulated copper and with a GREEN and YELLOW color.
+Notes: The isolated equipment zone must be placed as far away as possible from the surge producer zone.

+The used of PANI zoning was intended for administrative purposes for easy identifications

+4.1.3.4 Grounding Conductor

+- a) Conductor shall be an insulated copper and with a GREEN or GREEN with YELLOW color.
 It shall be permanently marked at the TMGB as well as at all other ground bus bars.
-Connections to ground bus bars shall be only of 2 holes connector type.

-4.1.4.4 Grounding Conductor

-- b) Conductor shall be run either in non-metallic conduit only or not in conduit at all, and run only through non-metallic sleeves in ceilings, floors, and walls.
-The use of metallic conduit for running conductor is not permitted. - c) Conductor shall maintain 300 mm separation from DC power, switchboards and high frequency cables or power cables. - d) Conductors cable bend shall be kept to a minimum and the acceptable bend radius shall be:
+Connections to ground bus bars shall be only of 2 holes connector type. - b) Conductor shall be run either in non-metallic conduit only or not in conduit at all, and run only through non-metallic sleeves in ceilings, floors, and walls.
+The use of metallic conduit for running conductor is not permitted. - c) Conductor shall maintain 300 mm separation from DC power, switchboards, high frequency cables (telecommunication cables or power cables), and lightning cables. - d) Conductors cable bend shall be kept to a minimum and the acceptable bend radius shall be:

-Minimum Bend Radius (mm) Conductor Size (AWG) 150 mm sizes up to #6 AWG (16 mm2) sizes more than #6 AWG (16 mm2) and u to #4/0 AWG (120 mm2) 600 mm sizes more than #4/0 AWG (120 mm2) and up to No. 500 MCM (250 mm2) 900 mm sizes greater than No. 500 MCM (250 mm2)
+Minimum Bend Radius (mm) Conductor Size (AWG) 150 mm sizes up to #6 AWG (16 mm2) 300 mm sizes more than #6 AWG (16 mm2) and up to #4/0 AWG (120 mm2) 600 mm sizes more than #4/0 AWG (120 mm2) and up to No. 500 MCM (250 mm2) 900 mm sizes greater than No. 500 MCM (250 mm2)